pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 ### Dreambooth

 The holy grail of AI visual art has always been to generate more variations of the same and back in the days of StyleGAN there were 2 problems: firstly one needed to feed the machine a large collection of the same concept and secondly, after a cumbersome training, the results were far from being aesthetically interesting at all.
 [Dreambooth](https://arxiv.org/abs/2208.12242), published in August 2022, changes all of that and enables embedding of concepts inside image generation tools in fairly inexpensive way, with very little material and absolutely incredible results.
+More than that since the fine-tuning process is [rather straightforward](https://bytexd.com/how-to-use-dreambooth-to-fine-tune-stable-diffusion-colab/) it has unlocked [a whole scene of custom diffusion models where hobbyists compete for generating the best results](https://civitai.com/) in the most creative ways possible, mixing and matching different existing networks.
+The potential use cases for this technique are [numerous and diverse](https://pixelpoint.io/blog/ms-fluent-emoji-style-fine-tune-on-stable-diffusion/), I would say this is currently the most exciting ongoing growth.

 ## Implications and Ethical Considerations 🤔

 Overall, the recent boom in large language models and image generation tools has exciting implications for a wide range of industries and applications.
 While there are certainly ethical concerns to consider, the potential for these tools to improve and augment human capabilities is undeniable.
-It will be interesting!
+It ~~will be~~ is interesting!

 ### The competitive edge of schizopoasting